QuickBooks Blog

 How might a federal government shutdown affect small businesses?

-As a federal agency, the Small Business Administration (SBA) could be impacted by a shutdown, which potentially can restrict access to capital for small businesses.
+As a federal agency, the Small Business Administration (SBA) is impacted by a shutdown, which can restrict access to capital for small businesses.
 In accordance with the agency’s most recent contingency plan, in the event of a shutdown, the SBA stops approving and processing new loans for many of its loan programs including 7(a) and the microloan program.
 Disaster assistance funding, however, would still move forward under this plan as well as Economic Injury Disaster Loans (EIDL).
-For a full list of impacted programs and services, you may want to read the Agency’s most recent contingency plan

 A government shutdown may also impact the regulatory federal offices small businesses rely on to obtain the certifications and approvals they need to operate.
 And employers hoping to hire new employees could hit a snag as they lose access to E-Verify, a federal internet-based system that determines employee eligibility to work in the United States.